MicrosoftDocs/power-automate-docs/articles/desktop-flows/build-custom-selectors.md

 If the value of a selector's attribute depends on calculations and results of previous actions, replace the hard-coded value with a variable.

-To use a variable in a selector, launch the **Custom selector builder** and populate the variable's name enclosed by percentage signs (**%**).
+To use a variable in a selector, launch the **Text editor** and populate manually the variable's name enclosed by percentage signs (**%**) or use the **Select variable** button.
 You can find more information about the percentage notation in [Use variables and the % notation](variable-manipulation.md).

 If you use a variable in the **Name** attribute of the Notepad example, the selector should be **:desktop > window[Name="%WindowName%"][Process="Notepad"]**.